 Q: What has God been teaching you lately?

-Q: If there was one thing you could tell young people about faith, what would it be?
+Q: If there were one thing you could tell your younger self about faith, what would it be?

 A: Faith produces faith.
 God is the source of our faith, and the more we act upon it, the stronger it becomes.